UfoPilotTools/Scambait-Tools/README.md

 upNotepad

-upNotepadupNotepad replaces the good old Notepad.exe.
+upNotepad replaces the good old Notepad.exe.
 Most technical support scammers will use Notepad to describe their ‘services’, aso. upNotepad has some neat features which make their life like hell.
 Features :